-The culture and passion of your team is important, especially if this is a customer's first time visiting your dispensary.
-To ensure repeat visits, you need to satisfy them from the moment they walk in the door to the moment they walk out.
+Making every customer feel at home is a promise many dispensaries make, but not all deliver on.
+To ensure repeat visits, especially if this is a customer's first time visiting your dispensary, you need to satisfy them from the moment they walk in the door to the moment they walk out.

-5 tips to create a great customer experiences
+5 tips to improve the dispensary customer experience:

 Then don’t be afraid to let this key differentiator be known to customers, whether you tell them overtly or show through the experience.